Pinpoint

 When you place a joker pin, you choose which color it becomes.
 After placement, it turns black and permanently counts as that color.

-When you complete a line of 6 or more pins of the same color, all those pins reverse to the opposite color:
+When you complete a line of 6 or more pins of the same color, all those pins turn black.

-This reversal can dramatically change the board state and scoring opportunities.
+This blackout can dramatically change the board state and scoring opportunities.

 The 6-line still scores 10 points before reversing.
 After reversal, the pins may create new scoring opportunities in their new color.